Skip to main content

 Note

-The Conformance Rate shows the percentage of events in your actual process that conform to the target model process for each object type.
-If the Conformance Rate is 100%, for example, your actual process conforms exactly to the target model.
+The Conformance Rate shows the percentage of events in your process that conform to the target model process for each event log.
+If the Conformance Rate is 100%, for example, your process conforms exactly to the target model.
 The color key for the process graph is shown in the Deviation Explorer panel.

-3. In the process graph, click a colored line to select the object type you want to explore.
+3. In the process graph, click a colored line to select the event log you want to explore.

 4. In Actual behavior, view the: